Thomas1510/Voice-Control-Robot-Using-RTOS/README.md

 2. **Control**: Use a Bluetooth terminal app or voice commands to control the robot.
 3. **Obstacle Avoidance**: Watch the robot automatically avoid obstacles when in operation.

-## Circuit Diagram
-Include your circuit diagram or description here.

 ## RTOS Integration
 The code is structured to use an **RTOS** for:
 - Task prioritization: Critical tasks like obstacle avoidance have higher priority.